-The Board of Directors held 13 Board meetings during the 2023 financial year, including a statutory meeting and three meetings per capsulam.
-The Board's work during the year focused on issues pertaining to measures taken to address the weak and uncertain market situation and follow-up of ongoing operations in general, the coordination of logistics and business systems in Norway, sustainability issues, acquisition opportunities, the Group's organisation and strategic development, and the Group's financial position.
-Refer to the table on page 75 for information regarding attendance at Board and committee meetings.
+The Board of Directors held 14 Board meetings

+during the 2024 financial year, including a statutory meeting and three meetings per capsulam.
+The Board's work during the year focused on issues pertaining to measures taken to address the weak and uncertain market situation and follow-up of ongoing operations in general, the coordination of logistics and business systems in Norway, preparations for sustainability reporting in accordance with ESRS, approval of the results from the double materiality assessment, decisions on climate targets in line with SBTi, acquisition opportunities, the Group's organisation and strategic development, and the Group's financial position.
+Refer to the table on page 95 for information regarding attendance at Board and committee meetings.